 Our virtual Annual Meeting allows stockholders to submit questions and comments during the Annual Meeting.
-You may submit questions during the Annual Meeting in the question box provided at www.virtualshareholdermeeting.com/ENPH2020.
+You may submit questions during the Annual Meeting in the question box provided at www.virtualshareholdermeeting.com/ENPH2022.
 All directors and key executive officers are expected to be available to answer questions.
-We will respond to as many inquiries at the Annual Meeting as time allows.
+We plan to answer questions pertinent to company matters as time allows during the meeting.
+Questions that are substantially similar may be grouped and answered once to avoid repetition.
+Stockholder questions related to personal or customer-related matters, that are not pertinent to annual meeting matters, or that contain derogatory references to individuals, use offensive language, or are otherwise out of order or not suitable for the conduct of the annual meeting as determined by the chair will not be addressed during the meeting.